Cost by Location

 Estimate disclaimer: State cost estimates are directional planning ranges only — calculated by applying regional labor-cost multipliers to national average data, not sourced from state-specific contractor surveys.
 Use for initial budgeting only.

-A medium tree that costs $700 in the Midwest can cost $1,400 in California or $2,000 in Hawaii.
-Here's what drives the difference.
+The honest answer?
+A medium tree that runs $700 in the Midwest can cost you $1,400 in California or push $2,000 in Hawaii.
+Here's what's actually driving that gap.

 Alabama